Background pattern

 Information on safety regarding infections

-Immunoglobulins have not been associated with hepatitis A virus or parvovirus B19 infections, possibly because the antibodies against these infections, which are contained in the product, are protective.
+Immunoglobulins have not been associated with hepatitis A or parvovirus B19 infections, possibly because the antibodies against these infections, which are contained in the product, are protective.

-Use of Privigen with other medications
+Using Privigen with other medicines

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 Privigen contains proline

-• Inform your doctor before starting treatment.
+• Tell your doctor before starting treatment.

 Sodium content

-3. How to Use Privigen
+3. How to use Privigen

 4. Possible Adverse Effects